 Council approved the procedures 13th July 2020.

-Download a copy of the procedures for claims for the return of Cultural Objects from Oxford University Museums and Libraries
+Download a copy of the procedures for claims for the return of Cultural Objects (PDF) from Oxford University Museums and Libraries

 Procedures for claims for the Return of Cultural Objects from Oxford University Museums and Libraries